-I help companies improve the effectiveness of their sites by ensuring that they perform quickly (no matter the device or network) and are accessible to all.
+I help organizations improve the effectiveness and reach of their sites by ensuring that they perform quickly—and stay that way.

 Tim did great work for us.
 In the last four months of working with him on our new pages, we've already seen a 300% improvement in performance!
 Jesse Williams, Owner, VehicleHistory.com